DevART36/100-days-of-code/log.md

 Day 9 of #100DaysOfCode in #freeCodeCamp

 I'm revewing my lessons about CSS grid in https://t.co/g71L9RnYvF for the upcoming projects, code in VSCODE and preview it on the browser.
 I created a ready-structure for a Website using grid-area. https://t.co/Nm7paGqvCP

+### Day 9: January 9, Saturday

+**Today's Progress**

+Day 10 of #100DaysOfCode in #freeCodeCamp

+Watched 20mns of CSSgrid in Youtube , Started my first project: Tribute Page.
+Almost done !
+I'm using flexbox a lot :P .
+After that I installed git in my VSCODE android port.
+I'm so excited for my upcomming projects and to learn more :) https://t.co/A3qrNyp40n